ptisp/whmcs_module/README.md

 PTisp Registrar module for WHMCS

-Quick and dirty WHMCS implementation for the PTisp API.
+Quick and dirty PTisp WHMCS registrar module.

 Only a few methods implemented.

+Collaborations are welcomed...